 - Conduct highly translational research that improves understanding of leukemia development, risk stratification and therapy.
 This SPORE will work to develop prognostic factors and therapies to benefit leukemia patients via five individual projects.

-- Project 2 (led by Clara D. Bloomfield, MD, and Guido Marcucci, MD) – “Molecular Characterization and Risk Stratification of Acute Myeloid Leukemia (AML).”
+- Project 2 (led by Clara D. Bloomfield, MD) – “Molecular Characterization and Risk Stratification of Acute Myeloid Leukemia (AML).”
 This project will study the impact of select prognostic gene (FLT3 ITD, MLL PTD, NPM1, WT-1, CEBPA, KIT) mutations, aberrant gene (BAALC, ERG, FLT3, MN1 and EVI1) expression, and mRNA/miRNA expression profiles on predicting treatment outcome of newly diagnosed AML patients.

 - Project 3 (John C. Byrd, MD) –“Lenalidomide as an Immune Modulating Agent for CLL.”
 This work will focus on the mechanism of lenalidomide-induced CLL cell activation and its contribution both to efficacy and to tumor flare, and will examine strategies to reduce morbidity and improve efficacy.

-- Project 4 (led by Michael A. Caligiuri, MD, Guido Marcucci, MD and William Blum, MD) – “Preclinical and Clinical Investigation of MLL-PTD AML.”
+- Project 4 – “Preclinical and Clinical Investigation of MLL-PTD AML.”
 This project will focus on utilizing a novel MLL PTD mouse model to characterize events in leukemic transformation and to preclinically study novel therapeutic approaches for this subset of patients.
 It will also initiate a clinical trial of epigenetic therapy to improve the outcome of patients with MLL PTD[+] AML.

 Targeted Therapy for Lymphoid Malignancies (5 R01 CA177292 02)